RelFost/DatabaseQueryBuilder/README.md

 ### Basic Example

-Here is an example of how to use the `DatabaseQueryBuilder` as a plugin within the Carbon framework:
+Here is an example of how to use the `Relfost.Database` as a plugin within the Carbon framework:

 ```csharp
 using System;